matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 #### SD GR

-This is the group that all tracks related to the snare drum use for their Output Routing.
+This is the group that all tracks related to the snare drum should use for their Output Routing.

 **Color**: Violet (Color 13)